Twin Cities Midwifery

 Kate Saumweber Hogan, CPM, LM

 Kate is honored to be a part of each family's experience and loves watching couples grow into families, and children become siblings.
-She feels part of her job is to protect the precious moments of the first time a mother and her partner meet their baby.
-Kate believes in the process of natural birth, the strength of women, and the natural power of women's bodies, especially when women are supported with midwifery care.
-She also believes in the ability for women and couples to make the best decision for their family, and feels that part of her role is to help educate women and their partners about their options and choices.
+She feels part of her job is to protect the first precious moments that parents have to meet their baby.
+Kate believes in the process of natural birth, the strength of women, and the natural power of women's bodies, especially when they are supported with midwifery care.
+She also believes in the ability for women and couples to make the best decision for their family, and feels that part of her role is to help educate families about their options and choices.
 Spending time with women and their families during the childbearing year is a passion of Kate's.
 Her wish is that every woman could know the power and wisdom of her body, and to know her true options in birth and the times surrounding it.

-Kate is a licensed and certified professional midwife.
+Kate is a certified professional midwife, licensed in Minnesota and Wisconsin.
 She is a graduate of Bastyr University's Department of Midwifery, formerly Seattle Midwifery School, a rigorous academic program coupled with lengthy practicum requirements.
 She is also an experienced birth doula, postpartum doula, nanny, and notary public.
 Graduating magna cum laude, Kate received a Bachelors in Music from Ithaca College, Ithaca NY, with minors in Women's Studies and Integrative Health Studies.
 During her midwifery training, she worked with three midwifery practices in the Twin Cities as an apprentice and completed a six week rotation at a birth site in Genova, Italy.
-She has been an active member of MCCPM (Minnesota Council of Certified Professional Midwives) since 2006.
+She has been an active member of MCCPM (Minnesota Council of Certified Professional Midwives) since 2006, serving as a board member since January 2013.
+She is also one of three midwives on the Midwifery Advisory Council to the Minnesota Board of Medical Practice.
+Kate is a member of the Rainbow Health Initiative.
 As a doula, she has been attending births since 2004.
 She is the 2010 recipient of the Jo Anne Myers-Ciecko Award for Outstanding Scholarship and Leadership.
 Twin Cities Midwifery and Kate Saumweber Hogan were awarded honorable mention in the 2011 "Best of the Twin Cities Birth & Baby" Awards.

 Is homebirth safe?

-If you would like to read more about the safety of home birth, please contact TCM so that we can provide you with the latest studies.
+If you would like to read more about the safety of home birth, TCM can provide you with the latest research and studies.
+You can read more about Twin Cities Midwifery statistics on the TCM Blog.

 If I have a homebirth, will it be messy?